sugeng-sulistiyawan/yii2-toastr/README.md

 - ✅ **ToastrFlash** - Flash message integration
 - ✅ **ToastrAsset** - Asset bundle configuration

+**Coverage Requirements:**

+- HTML reports: `coverage-html/index.html`
+- Requires **PCOV** (recommended) or **Xdebug** extension for coverage generation
+- PCOV is faster and more efficient than Xdebug for coverage
+- Target coverage: **>80%** for new features

-All tests are automatically run on multiple PHP versions (7.4, 8.0, 8.1, 8.2, 8.3) via GitHub Actions.
+All tests are automatically run on multiple PHP versions (7.4, 8.0, 8.1, 8.2, 8.3) via GitHub Actions with coverage reporting.

 ## Contributing